 Get out in nature

-With the weather (hopefully!) getting warmer and longer days, there's more opportunity to get out and go to the beach or the countryside, park, or just for walk in your neighbourhood.
+With the weather (hopefully!) getting warmer and longer days, there's more opportunity to get out and go to the beach or the countryside, park, or just for a walk in your neighbourhood.
 I like to walk in the park year round although I sometimes don't go as much depending on the weather.
 As I wrote in my Getting Ready for Spring post, you can notice signs of spring.
 (I wrote then that we probably wouldn't get any more snow, but I was wrong!).
 I've seen lots of daffodils.
-Some died off with the recent snow but more came again, Here's a photo I took today of daffodils in the snow.
+Some died off with the recent snow but more came again.
+Here's a photo I took today of daffodils in the snow.

 I plan to go to the beach on or around Oestara and take a picture of the sunset.
 That's something I like to do for the sabbats.

 Easter Sunday will be on 1st April this year and if you're into baking, a good way to celebrate is by making some cakes or biscuits.
 Here are some links to some recipes I've made for Easter:

 Frosted white chocolate cake: https://livingseasonal.blogspot.com/2017/04/frosted-white-chocolate-easter-cake.html

 I've made the frosted white cake twice and it's really nice.

 Also here's one for no-bake Creme egg brownies from Elizabeth at "Ice Cream" whispers Clara: http://www.icecreamandclara.co.uk/2018/03/no-butter-gooey-creme-egg-brownies.html